Palermo: National rail

 The main railway station of Palermo is Palermo Centrale which links to the other cities of Sicily, including Agrigento, Trapani and Catania, and through Messina and the strait to the rest of Italy.
 The railways also connect to the Palermo airport with departures every thirty minutes.

+Port

+The port of Palermo, founded by the Phoenicians over 2,700 years ago, is, together with the port of Messina, Sicily's main port.
+From there, ferries link Palermo to Cagliari, Genoa, Livorno, Naples, Tunis, and other cities, and carry almost two million passengers annually.
+It is also an important port for cruise ships.
+Traffic includes also almost 5 e6t of cargo and 80,000 TEUs yearly.
+The port also has links to minor Sicilian islands such as Ustica and the Aeolian Islands (via Cefalù in summer).
+Inside the Port of Palermo there is a section known as "tourist marina" for sailing yachts and catamarans.

 Education

 The local university is the University of Palermo, the island's second oldest university.
 It was officially founded in 1806, although historical records indicate that medicine and law have been taught there since the late 15th century.
 The Orto botanico di Palermo (Palermo botanical gardens) is home to the university's Department of Botany and is also open to visitors.